opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/generating-certificates.md

     Enter pass phrase for server.key:
     --The password of the server private key must contain a minimum of four characters, for example, Test@123.
     Verifying - Enter pass phrase for server.key:
-    --Confirm the protection password for the server private key Test@123 again.
+    --Confirm the protection password for the server private key xxxxxx again.
     ```

 6. Generate a server certificate request file.